 - Showing little originality or thought in your posts.
 Remember that these should demonstrate that you understand what you're learning in class.
 Each post should add a new idea, perspective, example, or explanation of the content. - Repeating yourself or someone else.
-If you repeat yourself or others in postings you will not receive full credit. - Agreeing with and praising others.
+If you repeat yourself or others in postings you will not receive full credit.

+- Agreeing with and praising others.
 Stating "I agree" or "I love the way you said that" (or any similar comment) is not detailed or complex enough to earn points. - Using poor spelling/grammar.
 Keep in mind that a discussion is a written assignment, which means that spelling, grammar, and proper writing will be factored in to your score.

-- Discussion Reflection Essays (2 essays, 50 points each): On two occasions you will compose a discussion reflection essay.
-Using a discussion board from the course you will describe, reflect upon, and analyze the experience in order to show what you have come to understand from that assignment.
-You will present this composition in traditional essay format (i.e., an introductory paragraph, roughly 3 body paragraphs, a conclusion, complete sentences, proper grammar/spelling/capitalization).
-More specific instructions will be given in Blackboard and deadlines can be found on the Course Calendar. - Exams (4 exams, 125 points each): This session you will take 4 exams (1 exam per Unit).
-The exams will be taken in Blackboard and will contain 50 multiple choice questions and 1 essay question over the assigned chapters.
+Essays (2 essays, 50 points each): On two occasions you will compose an essay for this course.
+Each of these essays is designed to assess your ability to think critically about issues related to the lifespan, understand the applications of social responsibility, and accurately communicate these objectives.
+You will present these compositions in traditional essay format (i.e., an introductory paragraph, roughly 3 body paragraphs, a conclusion paragraph, complete sentences, proper grammar/spelling/capitalization that follow the guidelines of Standard Written English).
+More specific instructions & information about evaluation will be given in your Blackboard course and deadlines can be found on the Course Calendar.

+Exams (4 exams, 125 points each): This session you will take 4 exams (1 exam per Unit).
+The exams will be taken in Blackboard and will contain 50 multiple choice/true false questions and 1 short answer question (approximately 50 words minimum) over the assigned chapters.
 You will be provided with materials to help you prepare for each exam and it is in your best interest to read all related chapters and spend time preparing.
 The exams are timed (1 hour), so be sure you are ready to complete the exam in one sitting before you begin an exam.
-I advise you to complete all coursework in a given unit and review any feedback given before attempting to complete an exam. - Optional Comprehensive Final Exam: At the end of the term you will have the option to take a comprehensive final exam.
+I advise you to complete all coursework in a given unit and review any feedback given before attempting to complete an exam.

+➤ Optional Comprehensive Final Exam: At the end of the term you will have the option to take a comprehensive final exam.
 This exam will contain 125 multiple choice questions over every chapter covered in the course.
 This exam grade can replace your lowest score on any previous unit exam.
 If your lowest score is on the comprehensive exam, your previous 4 exam scores will remain the same and the Optional Comprehensive Final Exam will not factor into your final grade.
 Therefore, if you do not take this exam, the zero will not factor into your final grade; again, it's optional.